weizhou0/SAIGE-QTL-doc/docs/Installation_docker.md

 - **Immediate access** to new versions

 **⚠️ Requirements:**
-- Docker installed on your system
+- Docker or Singularity installed on your system
 - No other requirements

 ## Docker Image Details